AbhilashMuthyala/python-njmvc-appoinment/README.md

 # python-njmv-appoinment
-Python Script for generating alerts when appointment available for NJ MVC
+Python Script for generating alerts when appointment is available for NJ MVC